Installing Car Seats: You Can Do This!

 Not Sure If You Installed Your Child Safety Seat Properly?
 Have It Checked!

 Check our schedule of monthly car seat checks.
-Note: Seat checks will be cancelled if Baltimore County public schools close due to inclement weather.
+Note: Seat check up events will be cancelled if Baltimore County Public Schools or the state of Maryland are closed due to inclement weather.

 Securing your child in a properly installed car seat or booster is one of the most important safety steps you can take.
-Choosing and installing a seat doesn't have to be difficult - if you know a few basic tips.
-With a little guidance, you can do this yourself!
+Choosing, using and installing a car seat or booster seat doesn't have to be difficult – if you know a few basic tips.
+With a little guidance from a certified CPS Technician, you can do this yourself!

-Baltimore County's public safety agencies are committed to protecting children by educating their parents about child safety seat use.
-Working together, the Fire, Police and Health departments provide child safety seat information to parents and other caregivers.
+Baltimore County's Child Passenger Safety Team is committed to protecting children by educating caregivers about car seat and booster seat safety.
+Working together at monthly events, the Fire, Police and Health departments, and other volunteers provide correct selection, use and installation information to parents and other caregivers.

 Get It Right, Get It Tight!